btsouts/MAVSDK/example/payload_mission/path_generator/README.md

 File names are given by waypointsX_payload_distribution_YZ where X is the number of waypoints, Y is the path type, and Z is the iteration out of 3.

 Path Types:
 	- Type A = Grid of x=0->480m, y=0->480m, with the depot at (0,0)
 	- Type B = Grid of x=-480->480m, y=-480->480m, with the depot at (0,0)
 	- Type C = The same as Type A but with the centre located on the CAPE Building, Cambridge

 Distributions:
  	- Uniform
  	- Normal/Poisson?

 Payloads:
  	- Light = 0.1 to 0.2kg
  	- Mid = 0.1 to 0.4kg
 	- Heavy = 0.1 to 0.8kg

-Set the home location of the drone in Gazebo:
+Set the home location of the drone in Gazebo: (remember to change the home location in PX4)
  - export PX4_HOME_LAT=X.XXXX
  - export PX4_HOME_LON=X.XXXX
  - export PX4_HOME_ALT=X.XXXX